 Majors learn how to ask research questions about urban issues, what kinds of information and methods are available to address these questions, and gain experience with statistical analysis.
 In some cases, research methods courses in other departments can be considered as a substitute for Urban Studies 200, with the approval of the major advisor.
 This course is intended to prepare the student for URBS 400, Senior Seminar.
 Students should take this course during their junior year.
 Students planning to study abroad during the junior year may elect to take URBS 200 in the second semester of their sophomore year.

-The Urban Studies Program maintains a strong commitment to the application of theory to practice through the internship for credit.
-This internship is usually completed in the junior year.
-"Fieldwork" provides students with the opportunity to work closely with a community group, public agency, non-profit or private organization.
+The Urban Studies Program maintains a strong commitment to the application of theory to practice.
+Every student who decides to major or minor in Urban Studies is required to take complete an unpaid internship, for which they receive 2 cu’s, through a course entitled Fieldwork (URBS300).
+Fieldwork provides students with the opportunity to work closely with a community group, public agency, non-profit or private organization.
+Students are expected to spend 15 hours per week working at the internship site.
 At the same time, students participate in a seminar which furnishes opportunities to discuss their experiences in the internship with instructors and other interns.
 Assignments are designed to structure learning and to link theory and practice.
 Students develop a learning plan and write essays from the perspectives of organizational culture, organizational management, and academic theory.
 Based on the goals they set for themselves in the learning plan, students produce a portfolio of their work to demonstrate what they have learned.